 d) Ergonomic Equipment

-Employees working from home should have access to suitable ergonomic equipment, such as a desk and chair.
+For remote work, it is crucial for employees to have access to suitable ergonomic office equipment, such as a desk and chair.
+The employer has a duty of care to ensure that this is provided.
 Failure to do so increases the risk of injury or discomfort associated with prolonged sitting or repetitive motions.

 Having the right desk and chair is not sufficient.
 You need to be able to set up your chair and workstation correctly.